 Cataplexy is a sudden loss of voluntary muscle tone triggered by strong emotions such as laughter.
 It is most commonly associated with narcolepsy, a sleep problem that affects between 135,000 to 200000 people across the United States.

-Cataplexy narcolepsy occurs during the waking hours.
+Cataplexy narcolepsy occurs during waking hours.
 At the time of the mild attack, there may be a barely visible weakness of a muscle, such as drooping of eyelids.
 The most severe may involve a total collapse of the body.

-It is a different condition and sometimes misdiagnosed as a seizure disorder.
+It is a different condition and is sometimes misdiagnosed as a seizure disorder.
 There is no cure for this condition, but it can be managed with drugs and modification of potential triggers.
 During the episodes of this, an individual is awake but temporarily paralyzed.

 Cataplexy is a sudden loss of muscle control, typically on both sides of the body, and gets triggered by unpleasant emotions.
 Laughter is the most typical trigger of this syndrome, but other triggers may include excitement, happiness, annoyance, fear, stressful event, or surprise.

 It is most often associated with narcolepsy, but it can occur with other rare disorders like Niemann-Pick type C and Wilson's.
 Occasionally, cataplexy can also be seen in other medical conditions, including multiple sclerosis, stroke, encephalitis, and head injury.